 “I didn’t think she’d get some hacks,” Temples said.
 “She’s such a disciplined hitter, she sometimes hits bad pitches well.

-Page 2 of 2 - “We were just walking a tightrope through four.
+“We were just walking a tightrope through four.
 I was telling them to keep plugging away.
 Our inability to get a bunt down was forcing us to make unnecessary gambles that I don’t like.”